wind39/spartacus-csharp/README.md

   - Compress and uncompress zip files;
   - Render reports from a unique XML markup to PDF, using own database objects.

+Examples of how to use Spartacus are here: http://williamivanski.com.br/artigos.html Source of the examples: https://github.com/wind39/exemplos-spartacus

 Please note that Spartacus is not API ready yet, something may change until it becomes stable.

 Spartacus links this libraries: